Confessing the Holy Spirit in an Age of Biblicism: Michael Haykin and Matthew Barrett

 This is a series of conversations between major theologians and Matthew Barrett on the doctrine of the Trinity based on his new book, Simply Trinity: The Unmanipulated Father, Son, and Spirit (Baker, 2021).

 In this video, Haykin and Barrett take an honest look at the history of biblicism, showing that evangelicals who embrace biblicism unwittingly adopt the method of Protestant Liberalism.
-Barrett and Haykin also explain why this method has made us suspicious towards the procession of the Holy Spirit.
+Barrett and Haykin also explain why this method has made us suspicious of the procession of the Holy Spirit.
 They conclude with a look at the scriptural witness to the Spirit and reflect on why Augustine calls the Spirit the Love between the Lover and the Beloved.

 For more information, consult chapter 9 of Simply Trinity: The Unmanipulated Father, Son, and Spirit.